femtomc/pollen-slides/README.md

 3. Inline and equation rendering using MathJax.

 These capabilities are provided using Racket + Pollen, see [the source folder](/src) and [pollen.rkt](pollen.rkt).

+The Racket/Pollen expansion to `*.html` occurs before the Remark.js parser operates -- allowing programmable presentations built on top of Remark.

+---

 **Note**: the fonts are not free!
 Please see [Matthew Butterick's typography](https://mbtype.com/).